bjornregnell/reqeng-book/slides/02-func.md

 \end{minipage}%
 \begin{minipage}[t]{0.6\textwidth}
 * The iceberg metaphor:
-  * A req spec is only the tip of a massive iceberg of information
+  * Initial requirements are only the tip of a requirements ''iceberg''.
+  * Most requirements are still hidden under the surface.
-* Abstraction means simplification
+* Abstraction means simplification:
-  * focusing on what's important
+  * focusing on what's important,
-  * reduction of less relevant details
+  * reduction of less relevant details.
-* Different parts of the req space need different levels of detail
+* Different parts of the req space need different levels of detail.
+* Which parts of the under-surface iceberg should be unravel first?
 \end{minipage}%

 > file = mix-of-details
 # Mixed levels of detail over time

+* The picture below illustrates elaboration of reqs over time:
+  * Time on x-axis.
+Different reqs on y-axis.
+  * Lighter color means more elaboration.

 \begin{minipage}[t]{1.0\textwidth}
 \vspace{-1.0em}\includegraphics[width=1.0\textwidth]{../img/details-time}
 \end{minipage}

-* \TODO explain image
+* It is not cost-effective to spend the same amount of effort on all requirements.

+* Some requirements need more effort than others in elicitation, specification, validation and selection.

 > file = ontology